zhudezhaoze/WasteClassificationCoreML/README.md

 # WasteClassificationCoreML
-A simple IOS application that recognizes waste types and gives instructions on garbage disposal.
+A simple yet useful IOS application that recognizes waste types and gives instructions on garbage disposal.

 **1. Why I Do This?**